-The Collective Bargaining Agreement (CBA) is a document agreed to by RUPA with the Rugby Bodies (the ARU and the State Unions), which governs the terms and conditions of the employment of professional Rugby players in Australia.
+The Collective Bargaining Agreement (CBA) is a document agreed to by RUPA with the Rugby Bodies (Rugby Australia and the State Unions), which governs the terms and conditions of the employment of professional Rugby players in Australia.

 As such, the document is responsible for detailing items such as but not limited to the following.